bhatganeshdarshan/bhatganeshdarshan/README.md

 # 💫 About Me:
-🔧 I specialize in crafting seamless and delightful mobile experiences using Flutter and Kotlin.<br>🌐 Passionate about exploring the endless possibilities of mobile app development.<br><br>🌱 I’m currently learning Data science and Machine Learning<br><br>Let's collaborate and build amazing things together! 🚀✨<br>
+🔧 I specialize in crafting seamless and delightful mobile experiences using Flutter and Kotlin.<br>🌐 Passionate about exploring the endless possibilities of mobile app development.<br><br>🌱 I’m currently learning Dart Frog and Jetpack compose<br><br>Let's collaborate and build amazing things together! 🚀✨<br>

 ## 🌐 Socials: